-As detailed in Section 3.1.1.4, streamflow monitoring is conducted by the MGA member agencies and partners to assess possible streamflow depletion related to groundwater extractions, monitor stream conditions related to fish habitat, and help preserve other beneficial uses of surface water.
+As detailed in Section 3.1.1.4, streamflow monitoring is conducted by MGA member agencies and partners to assess possible streamflow depletion related to groundwater extractions, monitor stream conditions related to fish habitat, and help preserve other beneficial uses of surface water.

-To inform the assessment of the performance of the SMC, there are up to five new streamflow gauges associated with shallow monitoring wells that need to be installed by the MGA.
-The paired wells and gauges (adjacently located) are to evaluate a potential correlation between streamflow, shallow groundwater level and groundwater extraction.
+To inform assessment and performance of Basin SMCs, there are up to five new streamflow gauges associated with shallow monitoring wells that need to be installed by the MGA.
+The paired wells and gauges (adjacently located) are to evaluate a potential correlation between streamflow, shallow groundwater levels, and groundwater extraction.

-The MGA estimated cost to install, calibrate and maintain the streamflow gauges are presented in Table 5-1.
-This includes one-time costs related to the initial establishment of the five new stations.
-The cost estimate includes planning, site selection, designs/specifications, and related pre-installation tasks.
-It includes the cost to install the monitoring instrumentation, conduct surveys and related work to establish each monitoring site.
-It includes costs to develop a rating curve to establish a stream stage-discharge relationship for each site.
+The MGA's estimated costs to install, calibrate and maintain the streamflow gauges are presented in Table 5-1.
+This estimate includes one-time costs related to the initial establishment of the five new stations.
+The cost estimate includes planning, site selection, design specifications, and related pre-installation tasks.
+It includes the cost to install the monitoring instrumentation, conduct surveys and related work to establish each monitoring site and costs to develop rating curves to establish a stream stage-discharge relationship for each site.
 It includes the costs of routine data collection and station maintenance.
-The assignment of roles and responsibilities (consultants and agency staff) will be evaluated as implementation proceeds.
+The assignment of roles and responsibilities (consultants and agency staff) will be evaluated as GSP implementation proceeds.

-It is anticipated the new monitoring locations will be installed over in a phased approach over the next five years.
+It is anticipated the new monitoring locations will be installed in a phased approach over the next five years.
 The MGA's Proposition 1 GSP Planning grant is providing \$125,000 towards funding at least one streamflow and/or shallow groundwater elevation monitoring installation.
 The MGA will seek additional grant funding available from the Department of Water Resources (DWR) and consider other state and federal programs to partially fund the installation of new streamflow gauges and related monitoring.